Yainer Diaz Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 21st in MLB.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.40).
+- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.36).

-- The Cardinals allow the second-fewest home runs in baseball (76 total, one per game).
+- The Cardinals surrender the third-fewest home runs in baseball (77 total, one per game).

-- The left-hander's most recent appearance was on Tuesday against the Washington Nationals, when he went seven innings, surrendering one earned run while allowing four hits.
+- His last time out came on Wednesday against the Washington Nationals, when the right-hander tossed seven innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.